 The rulers have no problem granting Puerto Ricans visibility — what they have problems with is granting Puerto Ricans political power, that is, the right to independence.
 And because freedom is never granted from the “goodness” of an oppressor, it will require a revolutionary mass movement to obtain it.

 The U.S. empire is more vulnerable than what most people realize; it has brought on itself enemies in all parts of the globe.
-We should feel assured that the Puerto Rican people will rise up in rebellion and win the historical struggle for independence.
+We should feel assured that Boricuas will rise up in rebellion and win the historical struggle for independence.
 On that glorious future moment Puerto Ricans will make their contribution to the worldwide defeat of U.S. imperialism.

 One thought on “Remember the March 21,1937 PONCE MASSACRE!”